stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/mariadb.md

-We don't provide any centralized database service on Sherlock, but we provide a centralized installation of MariaDB, and each user is welcome to start their own instance of the database serverto fit their jobs' needs.
+We don't provide any centralized database service on Sherlock, but we provide a centralized installation of MariaDB, and each user is welcome to start their own instance of the database server to fit their jobs' needs.

 The overall process to run an instance of MariaDB on Sherlock would look like
 this: